KurbanIntelligenceLab/DopeVisionNet/README.md

 # DopeVisionNet
-Here is the official repo for DopeVisionNet
+Here is the official repo for DopeVisionNet (https://doi.org/10.1016/j.commatsci.2024.113248)

-This repository contains a training script for predicting molecule properties using a deep learning model.
+This repository contains a training script for predicting molecule properties using DopeVisionNet.
 The script uses PyTorch for training and validation, with data preprocessing handled by custom dataloaders.

 ## Requirements